benryves/TIWiFiModem/Telnet83Plus/readme.txt

 STAT    = ESC
 VARS    = TAB
 ZOOM    = jump the viewport to the far left
-TRACE   = toggle minimap mode
+WINDOW  = scroll the viewport to bring the cursor into view TRACE   = toggle minimap mode
 Y=      = Word Wrap toggle (useful when using irc -d)